@http

 method

-Specifies the HTTP method for the API call.
-The default method is GET if not specified.
+Specifies the HTTP method for the request.
+Defaults to GET

 type Mutation {